 The selling stockholders will act independently of us in making decisions with respect to the timing, manner and size of each sale.
 These sales may be made at a fixed price or prices, which may be changed or at prices on the New York Stock Exchange and under terms then prevailing or at prices related to the then current market price.
 Sales may also be made in negotiated transactions at negotiated prices, including pursuant to one or more of the following methods:

-- · purchases by a broker-dealer as principal and resale by such broker-dealer for its own account pursuant to this prospectus, - · ordinary brokerage transactions and transactions in which the broker solicits purchasers,
+· purchases by a broker-dealer as principal and resale by such broker-dealer for its own account pursuant to this prospectus,

 S-3